NCAS-CMS/cfdm/docs/source/philosophy.rst

 for method and parameter names, and each method performs a sole function.

-Here is an example of a simple field created with the :ref:`cfdm.core
+Here is an example of a simple field construct created with the :ref:`cfdm.core <class_core>` package:
-<class_core>` package:

 .. code:: python